vodquang96/django-anymail/docs/esps/sendgrid.rst

 to appear).
 If you don't want to supply any additional subject or body content from your Django app, set those EmailMessage attributes to empty strings.

+(Anymail will convert empty text and HTML bodies to single spaces whenever :attr:`~anymail.message.AnymailMessage.template_id` is set, to ensure the plaintext and HTML from your template are present in your outgoing email.
+This works around a `limitation in SendGrid's template rendering`_.)

 See the `SendGrid's template overview`_ and `transactional template docs`_ for more information.